Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 This spot doesn’t come with a definite address for prime sunrise observation, but a trip to Rock Creek Park early in the morning won’t disappoint.
 Drive towards the Park’s Horse Arena on Ridge Road Northwest and park in the camping spots nearby.
 You should see the Western Ridge Trail running next to the road.

-If you follow the trail southeast as it descends down the mountain, you’ll be met with spectacular views of the beautiful greenery of the park with the city splayed out in the distance.
+If you follow the trail southeast as it descends the mountain, you’ll be met with spectacular views of the beautiful greenery of the park with the city splayed out in the distance.

 Rock Creek Park has a few fire grates in the vicinity, so feel free to take a few marshmallows for roasting or warm your hands in front of a fire.